-Next we consider the behavior of a sensor $s_i$ that is attached to its neighbor on its left, and has a gap on its right as in Figure 1(b).
-We activate $s_i$ and keep $s{i-1}$ and $s{i+1}$ deactivated.
-If $s_i$ moves left, it creates an overlap with $s{i-1}$ and by Lemma 1(a), it will eventually move to the right to remove that overlap, and return to the same position.
-Alternatively, $s_i$ may not move at all, or may move to the right.
-If it moves to the right, since it does not know the distance of the gap with $s{i+1}$ and has no overlap with $s{i-1}$ , it can only move a fixed constant distance, say b.
+Next we consider the behavior of a sensor s_i that is attached to its neighbor on its left, and has a gap on its right as in Fig. 1(b).
+We activate s_i and keep s{i-1} and s{i+1} deactivated.
+If s_i moves left, it creates an overlap with s{i-1} and by Lemma 3.1(a), it will eventually move to the right to remove that overlap, and return to the same position.
+Alternatively, s_i may not move at all, or may move to the right.
+If it moves to the right, since it does not know the distance of the gap with s{i+1} and has no overlap with s{i-1} , it can only move a fixed constant distance, say b, calculated at the compute cycle.
 The lemma below is a consequence of the preceding discussion.